software-assignments-spring2021/fall-2019-music-suggestions/CONTRIBUTING.md

 An issue is considered complete when it has been reviewed and approved by the Product Owner.

+## Git Workflow

+We are following trunk based development practices.

 ## Code of Conduct

 ### Our Pledge